Ancient history, green hills and local products: Falerone welcomes you with its traditions and the authentic atmosphere of a charming territory.

 The Roman Theatre of Falerone, built in the 1st century BC during the Augustan era, stands as one of the most significant testimonies of the ancient city of Falerio Picenus.
 Located in the hamlet of Piane, just a few kilometers from the historic center, it's easily accessible by a short drive along Via Pozzo, or with a scenic 30-minute walk through the surrounding countryside.

-Able to accommodate 1,500 spectators, this magnificent example of Roman architecture was a gathering point for the community, hosting performances, cultural events, and political debates.
+Once able to accommodate 1,500 spectators, while its current capacity is 500, this magnificent example of Roman architecture was a gathering point for the community, hosting performances, cultural events, and political debates.
 Today, visitors can still admire the two levels of the cavea, the orchestra, the lateral entrances, the proscenium, and the remains of the stage, all elements that tell the vibrant story of life during that era.

 One of the theater's highlights is the majestic Roverella, a monumental oak tree standing nearly 30 meters tall, also recorded by the forestry service, adding a touch of nature to the historical charm of this stunning location.